September 21

 Conventional Oil

-This common type of engine oil is made from crude oil pumped from underground fossil fuels.
-Oil refineries use crude oil and take the impurities out.
-They then mix in detergents and various additives to clean it up enough so it keeps your engine protected without causing harm from particulate matter or other impurities.
+This standard engine oil is made from crude oil pumped from underground fossil fuels.
+Oil refineries use crude oil to remove impurities.
+They then mix in detergents and various additives to clean it up enough to protect your engine without causing harm from particulate matter or other impurities.

-One of the disadvantages of conventional oil is its life span.
-When it’s exposed to heat as it goes through the various engine parts, conventional oil begins to degrade.
+One disadvantage of conventional oil is its life span.
+When exposed to heat as it passes through the various engine parts, traditional oil begins to degrade.
 Once it degrades, it loses its protective elements.
-If your vehicle uses conventional oil, you need to have it changed every 3,000 to 5,000 miles.
+If your vehicle uses conventional oil, you must change it every 3,000 to 5,000 miles.

 Full-Synthetic